mattermost/mattermost-test-management/data/test-cases/plugins/github/notifications/Draft_to_Review_PR_Authorname.md

 ---
 # (Required) Ensure all values are filled up
-name: 'Author name display in Draft Pull Request to ready to review subscription'
+name: 'Author name display in draft PR to ready to review subscription'
 status: Active
 priority: Normal
 folder: Notifications